 “The Eye of LA Punk”

 Edward has created 20th Century Icons with his photographs.
 Colver is best known for his early punk photographs.
 The moments he captured on film will live on as icons not only because of the vision of the photographs themselves, but because they eloquently document the birth of punk music, fashion, art and lifestyle in Los Angeles.
-This web site presents punk rock photography from the photographer who helped define the style.
+This web site presents music photography from the photographer who helped illuminate the punk style.
 Rock photographer Edward Colver is best known for his punk photographs but his career spans a much wider spectrum as you will see as you explore this website further.
 Be sure to check out his Discography page to see the album covers featuring his work.

 His work was featured in the film and the book “American Hardcore”.
 You can learn more at his Wikipedia page here

 Licensing and other inquiries: Please email: firstname.lastname@example.org